About

 Urban agriculture in Kuching, Malaysia

-My doctoral research looks at the politicization of urban agriculture in Kuching, Malaysia.
-This project builds from the scholarship on urban and feminist political ecologies.
-I use mixed-methods including ethnography, GIS, and soil + plant tissue sampling to examine the social, political, and ecological aspects of contemporary urban food movements, as well as their spatial and intersectional dynamics.
+My doctoral research looked at the health impacts and equitability of urban agriculture in Kuching, Malaysia.
+This project built from urban and feminist political ecologies.
+I used mixed-methods including interviews, GIS, and X-ray fluorescent spectrometry.
+I measured concentrations of chronic toxicants as well as their spatial and intersectional dynamics.
+I looked at access to land, aesthetic politics, and spiritual, emotional connections to gardens.
 More information can be found at the project website, Kuching Gardens.

 Qanuilirpitaa?
 2017 Nunavik Inuit Health Survey